gokapso/whatsapp-cloud-api-js/README.md

 # @kapso/whatsapp-cloud-api

-TypeScript client for the WhatsApp Business Cloud API, with first‑class support for Kapso’s Meta proxy.
-Ships Zod‑validated builders for messages, templates, media, and phone‑number flows, plus webhook signature verification.
+TypeScript client for the WhatsApp Business Cloud API.
+It provides typed request/response models, Zod‑validated builders for messages and templates, media helpers, phone‑number flows, and webhook signature verification.

+Optionally, you can route your calls through Kapso’s proxy by changing the `baseUrl` and auth header — see “Using the Kapso Proxy (optional)”.

 ## Features
 - Configurable base URL and auth: direct Meta Graph or Kapso proxy